• Skip to primary navigation

 📋 Vegan Lentil Meatballs (Mercımek Kofte)

-Easy vegan Turkish Lentil Meatballs —Simple, healthy, gluten free, and protein packed!
-Perfect for a simple, filling meatless meal, appetiser or snack.
+Easy vegan Turkish Lentil Meatballs —Simple, healthy, and protein-packed!
+Perfect for a simple, filling meatless meal, appetizer, or snack.

 Print Pin Rate